markcot/pands-problem-set/README.md

 ## Exercise 5 - primes.py
 Using python code
-Write a program that asks the user to input a positive integer and tells the user whether the number is a prime.
+Write a program that asks the user to input a positive integer and tells the user whether or not the number is a prime.

 ### 2019/02/17
 I created the first file 'primes.py' version V1_01 in a folder on my Desktop